 K’era graduated from The School of the Art Institute of Chicago with a BFA in textile design, though she spent a great deal of her professional career in public relations until recently returning to her artistic calling.
 When in the act of creating, time stands still for K’era.
 There is no past, there is no future but just the present.
 Her work is a reflection of her mood, with color and brushstrokes and mark-making heavily representing the essence of a feeling, emotion or thought in the exact moment.

-For inquiries regarding my work/fine art prints, throw blanket wholesale orders, please email me.
+For inquiries regarding original artwork or wholesale orders, please email me.
 Private commissions, custom orders and collaborations are also welcome.